project-fifo/docs/jingles/usermanagement.md

 ![](/assets/img/jingles/users04.png)

-FiFo includes a very powerful fine grained permission system that lets you tailor specific permissions for specific users or groups.
+FiFo includes a very powerful fine grained permission system that lets you tailor specific permissions for specific users or roles.
 This allows you to control what areas within the "User Interface" users can see and what actions they may perform on different objects such as machines, datasets, packages etc.

 It is beyond the scope of this section to explain the permission system in necessary depth.
 For further information please consult the permissions wiki article.

-#### Groups
+#### Roles

 ![](/assets/img/jingles/users05.png)

-The groups section allows you to add users to certain pre-existing groups.
-Users who get assigned to a specific group will inherit all the permissions and access rights of that group.
+The roles section allows you to add users to certain pre-existing roles.
+Users who get assigned to a specific role will inherit all the permissions and access rights of that role.

 #### SSH Keys